-Working with Agencies, Qwest will use the FIPS publication 199, Standards for Security Categorization of Federal Information and Information Systems, which contains the potential impact categorization definitions (Low, Medium or High), which Qwest will apply to all Networx security risk assessment reports and activities.
+Working with Agencies, Qwest will use FIPS publication 199, Standards for Security Categorization of Federal Information and Information Systems, which contains the potential impact categorization definitions (Low, Medium, or High).
+Qwest will apply these standards and categorization definitions to all Networx security risk assessment reports and activities.
 The application of these definitions must take place within the context of each organization participating in the Networx program for the overall national interest.

-depicts the Qwest risk mitigation methodology used throughout the Networx Security Risk Analysis process.
+Qwest risk mitigation methodology used throughout the Networx Security Risk Analysis process.